Susie Drage

 A recent publication called the Diabetes Weight Loss Cook Book, written by Giancarlo Caldesi and his wife, Katie with GP Dr David Unwin and his wife Dr Jen Unwin, a clinical health psychologist has some fabulous recipes some of which are free to download.

 So we are now trying some of these - and the beauty of this quick to prepare Pizza is that it has no flour or yeast and you can add any toppings of your choice to ring the changes.
 It is unbelievably good.
+You can add any flavourings you like and the best thing of all,

 Ingredients